-Resource Resource Alternative 1 and Alternative 2 Floodplains, Wetlands, and Coastal Zone Floodplains: Site is outside of 100- and 500-year floodplains.
+Resource Alternative 1 and Alternative 2 No Action Floodplains, Wetlands, and Coastal Zone Floodplains: Site is outside of 100- and 500-year floodplains.
 No impact.
 Wetlands: Construction and operation - Two small wetlands (less than 0.1 acre) in central portion of site to be filled with Virginia Department of Environmental Quality (VDEQ) permit approval; mitigation required by VDEQ.
 No significant adverse impact.
 Coastal Zone: Construction and operation - consistent with Virginia coastal zone policies.
 No significant adverse impact.
-No impact Cultural and Historic Resources Construction and Operation: No National Register of Cultural and Historic Places-listed or -eligible historic properties Geology and Soils Construction: Soil erosion potential managed with VDEQ permit-required best management practices (BMPs); OPC building foundation not anticipated to encounter bedrock.
+No impact Cultural and Historic Resources Construction and Operation : No National Register of Historic Places-listed or -eligible historic properties present at the site; no historic properties affected.
+No impact.
+No impact Geology and Soils Construction : Soil erosion potential managed with VDEQ permit-required best management practices (BMPs); OPC building foundation not anticipated to encounter bedrock.
 Conversion of prime farmland would not lead to loss of agricultural production elsewhere.
 No significant adverse impact.
-Operation: No mechanisms to further impact soil or cause erosion during operation of the OPC.
+No impact Operation : No mechanisms to further impact soil or cause erosion during operation of the OPC.
 No impact.
-No impact Hydrology and Water Quality Construction: Construction stormwater runoff management required through VDEQ permit; BMPs to prevent sedimentation.
+Hydrology and Construction : Construction stormwater runoff management required through VDEQ permit; BMPs to prevent sedimentation.
 Groundwater is several hundred feet below grade, no impact from construction.
 No significant adverse impact.
-Operation: New impervious surfaces would increase stormwater, which would discharge to storm sewers operated by the City of Virginia Beach; stormwater controls avoid impacts.
+Water Quality Operation : New impervious surfaces would increase stormwater, which would discharge to storm sewers operated by the City of Virginia Beach; stormwater controls avoid impacts.
 Groundwater is several hundred feet below grade, no impact from operation.
 No significant adverse impact.
-Land Use Construction: Consistent with City of Virginia Beach and City of Norfolk zoning and plans for high density mixed-use development in this area.
+No impact Land Use Construction : Consistent with City of Virginia Beach and City of Norfolk zoning and plans for high density mixed-use development in this area.
 No significant adverse impact.
-Operation: Use of site for an OPC is consistent with planned land use.
+No impact Operation : Use of site for an OPC is consistent with planned land use.
 No significant adverse impact.
-No impact

 Resource Alternative 1 and Alternative 2 No Action Noise and Vibration Construction: Noise minimized through equipment maintenance, daytime use, and common construction BMPs.
 Temporary, negligible vibration impacts to sensitive receptors minimized by distance and assessed further in final design.
 No significant adverse impact.
 Operation: Noise from vehicle traffic, HVAC systems, and emergency generator testing.
 No significant adverse impact.
 No vibration impacts on sensitive receptors.
 No impact Solid Waste and Hazardous Materials Construction: Phase I Environmental Site Assessment did not identify any recognized environmental conditions at the site.
 Construction wastes managed per regulations; recycled or reused to extent practicable.
 No significant adverse impact.
 Operation: Routine wastes managed per federal and state regulations.
 No significant adverse impact.
-No impact Traffic, Transportation, and Parking Construction: Private entity to obtain Virginia Department of Transportation (VDOT) permits for road and right-of-way modifications.
+No impact Traffic, Construction : Private entity to obtain Virginia Department of Transportation (VDOT) permits for road and right-of-way modifications, as well as coordinate with the Cities of Virginia Beach and Norfolk for entrance locations and roadway designs.
 Temporary traffic disruptions mitigated through planning.
 No significant adverse impact.
-Operation: While traffic forecasts suggest a potential decline in level of service by year 2044, any future decisions regarding mitigation should consider conditions and information available at that time.
+Transportation, and Parking Operation : While traffic forecasts suggest a potential decline in level of service by year 2044, any future decisions regarding mitigation should consider conditions and information available at that time.
 The private entity would be responsible for future coordination with VDOT and implementing mitigation, if warranted.
 No significant adverse impact.
 No impact Utilities Construction: Utilities services are available; extension to site is required and responsibility of the private entity.
 Private entity to obtain right-of-way permits for utility extensions as needed.
 No significant adverse impact.
 Operation: Increased demand from OPC is within system capacity; operational utility use not anticipated to impact service quality to existing customers.
 No significant adverse impact.
-No impact Community Services Construction: No impact on community services.
-Operation: Significant long-term benefit to community services by improving Veteran health care access.
-No impact on other local community services.
-Long-term significant adverse impact; existing VA clinics would remain overburdened.
+No impact